LWFlouisa/LezFillezSupernovos/_posts/2022-06-28-AnaLaSueveuse.md

 To that at only<br />
 sixteen, she went away and<br />
 and with a rifle<br />
-And save the world from greed.
+she saved the world from greed.

 And returned with only<br />
 A facial bleed.